AlexHedley/blog/src/input/posts/iphone-calendar-app-ios5.md

 ---
 title: iPhone Calendar App - iOS5
+# lead:
 tags:
+  - iOS
   - iOS5
   - app
   - calendar
   - landscape
 author: AlexHedley
 # description:
 published: 2011-06-19
+# image:
+# imageattribution:
 ---

 So I was just playing about with my iPhone last night and was checking my calendar, I'd turned the phone landscape for whatever reason and the view changed to: